What is Strengthening Families Georgia?

 Strengthening Families Georgia (SFG) is a multi-disciplinary partnership of nearly 50 national, state and local, public and private organizations dedicated to embedding five research-based Protective Factors into services and supports for children and their families.
 SFG is funded by the Georgia Department of Human Services, Division of Famliy and Children Services (DHS-DFCS) through the Federal Community-Based Child Abuse Prevention and Treatment Act.
 GAYC administers SFG and chairs the SFG Leadership Team and Partnership.
-To learn more, check out the Strengthening Families Georgia website, or see the SFG fact sheet.
+To learn more, check out the Strengthening Families Georgia website, or see the SFG fact sheet in English or in Spanish.

 Strengthening Families Georgia Vision